deeprest/sagaGitlabMirror/DEV.md

 reddit

-# Intro stage (demo)
+# random
-Has xbuster.
-Can gain other weapons from enemies. chopdrop.
-After boss is defeated (END OF DEMO HERE), a large explosion engulfs the player.
+Can gain other weapons from enemies.
-# The Lab
-The player awakens in the lab, newly-rebuilt.
+Chopdrop instead of teleportation. death -> You emerge from corpse as a small spiderbot that can gain control of other machines. death -> The player awakens in the lab, newly-rebuilt.
 The attending mechanic explains that the explosion destroyed your body but not your core.
 He has given you a new body but could not retrieve your weapons.

+## random 'names'
+jack basswards
+bran slapmuffin
+dert mcderples
+Slappy McTicklemonster